tonamatos/wiederhold-notes/content/MAT246/1/Functions.md

 title: "1.4.
 Functions"
 draft: false
 ---
-A _function_ is a special type of relation and, consequently, a set itself.
+A _function_ is a special type of relation and, consequently, itself a set.

 >[!def] Definition.
 >